azavea/temperate/README.md

 #### Download the data from s3
 The data is available for download in the `/azavea-climate-sandbox` folder in s3 as `missy_cities.csv` and `missy_strategies_with_weather_events.csv`.
 - Download both CSVs
-- Place them somewhere your local Temperate repo.
+- Place them somewhere your local Temperate repo
-- Make sure not to commit the files.
+- Make sure not to commit the files

 ```bash
 ./scripts/manage ingest_missy_dataset <path_to/missy_cities.csv> <path_to/missy_strategies_with_weather_events.csv>